 Use the menu below to access your placement details, rosters and area information.
 You must check your placement details regularly for updates or changes.
-Remember you will need your individual passwords to access each system.
-If you are having password difficulties contact the Allocations Office.
+Remember you will need your UCC email and password to access the ARC system.

 PLEASE NOTE THAT ROSTERS ARE NOW LOCATED ON THE 'DOCUMENTS' TAB OF YOUR PLACEMENT AREA INFORMATION WITHIN ARC.